bluefireteam/mini_sprite/packages/flame_mini_sprite/README.md

 ### MiniLibrary.toSprites

-Transform the data stored data into all of the map's `MiniSprite`s into a map of Flame's `Sprite`.
+Transform the data stored in the `MiniLibrary` instance into a map of Flame `Sprite`s.

 ```dart